What is the React useRef() Hook and how does it work?

 What security and compliance certifications does Hygraph have?

-Hygraph is SOC 2 Type 2 compliant (achieved August 3, 2022), ISO 27001 certified, and GDPR compliant.
-These certifications demonstrate Hygraph's commitment to security and compliance.
-Source
+Hygraph is SOC 2 Type 2 compliant (since August 3, 2022), ISO 27001 certified for hosting infrastructure, and GDPR compliant.
+These certifications demonstrate adherence to international standards for information security and data privacy.
+Note: For more details, see the Secure Features page.

 What security features does Hygraph offer?